Model Compression vs. Adversarial Robustness: An Empirical Study on Language Models for Code: Empirical Results

 \textit{High-quality adversarial examples typically exhibit lower ICR, AED, and TCR values and higher ACS scores}.
 Figure \ref{AdvExampleQuality} shows that, overall, the adversarial attack techniques successfully preserve the syntactic quality of the generated examples.
 In particular, the adversarial examples consistently achieve high ACS scores across both clone detection and vulnerability detection tasks for all compressed models.
 Adversarial examples also maintain strong overall quality in terms of ICR and TCR metrics for both pruned and quantized models.
 While some minor degradation is observed for examples targeting knowledge-distilled models, we conduct a Friedman test \cite{friedman1937use}, a non-parametric test suitable for assessing whether the quality of adversarial examples generated by the attack methods differs significantly across different compressed models.
+Prior to applying the test, the assumptions are verified: all compression methods are evaluated under the same experimental conditions, forming complete blocks.
+The evaluated metrics are continuous and rankable, and the evaluation settings are mutually independent.
 A $p$-value less than 0.05 indicates that the differences in the quality of adversarial examples generated across the different compressed models are statistically significant.

 Table \ref{RQ3Stat} presents the $p$-values obtained from the Friedman test for the ICR, TCR, ACS, and AED metrics across the three compressed models.
 The results show that, apart from the two cases highlighted in bold ($p\text{-value} < 0.05$), there are no statistically significant differences in the quality of adversarial examples generated by the attack techniques for the pruned, quantized, and knowledge-distilled models.
 These findings suggest that the adversarial examples are generally of high quality and serve as effective inputs for evaluating the robustness of compressed language models for code.